kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 This will return only for the instances C:, D: and E: where relevant.
 To get all instances of a Counter, use `["*"]` only.
 By default any results containing `_Total` are stripped, unless this is specified as the wanted instance.
+The instances key (this is an array) declares the instances of a counter you would like returned, it can be one or more values.

+Example: `Instances = ["C:","D:","E:"]`

+This will return only for the instances
+C:, D: and E: where relevant.
+To get all instances of a Counter, use `["*"]` only.
+By default any results containing `_Total` are stripped, unless this is specified as the wanted instance.
 Alternatively see the option `IncludeTotal` below.

 It is also possible to set partial wildcards, eg. `["chrome*"]`, if the